artefactual/archivematica-docs/admin-manual/installation/installation.rst

    deb http://packages.elasticsearch.org/elasticsearch/0.90/debian stable main

-3. Update your system to the most recent 12.04 release (12.04.5 at the time of this writing).
+3. Update your system to the most recent Ubuntu release.

 This step will also fetch a list of the software from the PPAs you just added to your system.